 Our segment operating results are presented based on how we assess operating performance and internally report financial information.
 We use operating income (loss) before depreciation and amortization, excluding impairment charges related to fixed and intangible assets and gains or losses from the sale of assets, if any, as the measure of profit or loss for our operating segments.
 This measure eliminates the significant level of noncash depreciation and amortization expense that results from the capital-intensive nature of certain of our businesses and from intangible assets recognized in business combinations.
 Additionally, it is unaffected by our capital structure or investment activities.
 We use this measure to evaluate our consolidated operating performance and the operating performance of our operating segments and to allocate resources and capital to our operating segments.
 It is also a significant performance measure in our annual incentive compensation programs.
 We believe that this measure is useful to investors because it is one of the bases for comparing our operating performance with that of other companies in our industries, although our measure may not be directly comparable to similar measures used by other companies.
-Because we use operating income (loss) before depreciation and amortization to measure our segment profit or loss, we reconcile it to operating income, the most directly comparable financial measure calculated and presented in accordance with generally accepted accounting principles in the United States ("GAAP") in the business segment footnote to our consolidated financial statements (see Note 19 to Comcast's consolidated financial statements and Note 18 to NBCUniversal's consolidated financial statements).
-This measure should not be considered a substitute for operating income (loss) attributable to NBCUniversal, net cash provided by operating activities, or other measures of performance or liquidity we have reported in accordance with GAAP.
+Because we use operating income (loss) before depreciation and amortization to measure our segment profit or loss, we reconcile it to operating income, the most directly comparable financial measure calculated and presented in accordance with generally accepted accounting principles in the United States ("GAAP") in the business segment footnote to our consolidated financial statements (see Note 19 to Comcast's consolidated financial statements and Note 18 to NBCUniversal's consolidated financial statements and Note 19 to Comcast's consolidated financial statements and Note 19 to Comcast's consolidated financial statements and Note 19 to Comcast's consolidated financial statements of performance or liquidity we have reported in accordance with GAAP.